rahulgoel11/json_flattening/README.md

 json_data: Input data to be flattend, should be dict or list of dict
 list_split_to_many: If the final node list data should be splitted to one to many relation(i.e to multiple rows)
 ignore_parent_key: Parent Keys to be ignored should be string or list
+filter_parent_key: Parent Keys only to be considered should be string or list,if none of key specified is in data,will return empty dataframe
 ```